 The home of the President and the capital city of the United States, Washington D.C. boasts a number of beautiful parks and historical landmarks; ideal for those interested in American History.
 A city of contrasts, Washington homes members of congress who spend, spend, spend, yet there are many poor and homeless occupying the parks and streets.
 There’s a lot to see and do here so prepare for long busy days.

 The Smithsonian Museums cover a wide range of interests and are all free.
-The city is littered with monuments celebrating the great men of America and are mostly based around the National Mall, alongside the Museums.
-Watch the Washington Nationals baseball team at the Nationals Park and enjoy an exciting president race and family atmosphere.
+The city is littered with monuments celebrating the great men of America and is mostly based around the National Mall, alongside the Museums.
+Watch the Washington Nationals baseball team at the Nationals Park and enjoy an exciting presidential race and family atmosphere.
 If you are fortunate to visit during March – April, you can witness the Cherry Blossom Festival, with Washington radiating in colour.

 Budget: Dorm beds $25 – $50, private rooms in budget hotels begin at $50.